accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Activate the "Larger font size" button and increase the value of the font size (potentiometer at the bottom of the screen) until a magnification of 200% is reached (the maximum of the gauge allows a zoom greater than 200%, so the test can be limited to increasing the zoom using the penultimate position of the potentiometer).
 1. If necessary, restart the application to ensure that the parameter is taken into account by the application.
 1. Check that
-	- that all the texts in the interface have been enlarged ;
+	- that all the texts in the interface have been enlarged;
 	- that all the text in the interface remains legible and the functions usable;
 	- content has not disappeared;
 	- if any text has disappeared, that there is a method on the screen for displaying the text on demand (for example, by holding down an icon).